jaredhocutt/ansible-google-chrome/README.md

 # Google Chrome

-Adds the Google Chrome yum repository and installs Google Chrome.
+This role handles configuring the Google Chrome repository and then install Google Chrome.

 ## Requirements

-None
+The hosts you are targeting should have the following packages:

+- python >= 2.6
+- python-dnf

 ## Role Variables